In March 2021, this chapter was reviewed and updated and should be re-read.

 Reports from other agencies

 Information by all agencies about their involvement with the family should be submitted in a written, legible and signed report for the conference.
 The report should be available to the Conference Chair and other attendees two working days in advance of the conference and five working days for a Review Conference.
 All agencies should have a conference report proforma.
-The report should be discussed with the child, if appropriate and the family (to the extent that it is believed to be in their interests).prior to the conference.
+Unless deemed inappropriate, the report should be shared/discussed with the parents and (to the extent that it is believed to be in their interests) to older children at least two working days in advance of the Initial Conferences and a minimum of five working days before review conferences to enable any factual errors to be corrected and the family to comment on the content.

 Information from children and families